310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 </div>

 {% bubble Jin %}
 “—Alright.
-I see everyone’s introduced themselves to their partner and thought up a pair name, so I’ll announce our teams of the day.”
+I see everyone’s introduced themselves to their partner and thought up a pair name, so we’ll announce our teams of the day.”

 “First we have the ‘Wind Pair,’ Ran and Kazehaya.”
 {% endbubble %}